Avaiga/taipy-doc/docs/relnotes.md

 - New Taipy command-line interface (CLI).
 Please refer to the [Taipy command-line interface](./manuals/cli.md) documentation page for more information.
 - Users can now create a new Taipy application from a template by running `$ taipy create` from the CLI.
-Besides the default template, "multi-page-gui" and "multi-page-gui-core" templates can be chosen with the optional `--template` option.
+Besides the default template, "multi-page-gui" template can be chosen with the optional `--template` option.

 <h6 style="font-size: 1.2em"><strong><code>taipy-gui</code></strong></h6>
 2.3.0